Sandhya-byte/the-content-startup/site/content/posts/open-banking-–-what-is-it.md

 You can pay by any method you chose to pay with, not only the normal banking channels.

 While these are the benefits, there are some huge potential risks too.
-Well, that is a question for another day.
+Well, that is a question for another day and another post.
+It is time to now wrap up

 So, here is my signature goodbye